UPDATED: Sequence Assembly

 Assemble the e coli genome

-In the Dropbox there are several files, including two pairs of SRA files from paired-end Illumina sequencing of E. coli K-12 strain MG1655 (the common lab strain) and two files of Pacific Biosciences long reads.
+In the class directory there are several files, including two pairs of SRA files from paired-end Illumina sequencing of E. coli K-12 strain MG1655 (the common lab strain) and two files of Pacific Biosciences long reads.
 There are two different types of Pac Bio reads.
 The *CLR.fastq includes very long reads, which tend to be highly error prone.
 The *CCS.fastq file contains reads derived from Pac Bio’s continuous circular amplification process, which samples a sequence multiple times in the same sequencing run.
 Both kinds of reads could be added to an assembly of the Illumina data to help reduce the number of contigs and close the genome.

 Use SPAdes to assemble the E. coli data with and without Pac Bio sequence.
 A complete and closed reference sequence for this genome is available in the NCBI Genomes database, so you can evaluate your results against a very well-known reference.
 Files describing the reference (NC_000913 files) are found in the dropbox.